jjjjjeb/DOM_Javascript_Exercise/readme.md

-# Dom Manipulation with UFO Sighting Data
+# The Truth is Out There?
 Utilizing Javascript, D3, HTML & CSS

 * Designed code to handle user requests for sightings between 1/1 & 1/13 2010